Prepare your files for book printing

 How should I supply my files for book printing?

-We are looking to receive print ready PDF files for both the text and the cover.
-Ideally these should include crop marks so that we know where to trim the files.
 The text file should have at least 10mm white margins all round (unless it is a colour book – please see below) and the cover file should have 3mm bleed added all round.

 Why do I have to submit print ready PDF files?